chrissimpkins/six-four/README.md

 ```

 ### base64 Encoding --> Embedded Data URI in SASS File
 If you use the -s or --sass flag with the file path to a SASS file, you can use the SASS variable $sixfour as the replacement site for your data URI.
-You do not need to define this variable in your SASS file, simply insert it where you would like the data URI to be inserted.
+You do not need to define this variable in your SASS file, simply insert it where you would like the data URI to be embedded.
 ``` sass
 .funky {
   background: #fff $sixfour repeat-x;